james-portier/james-portier.github.io/projects/arimaForecasting/arimaQuantconnect.md

 Here is where the actual trading strategy is implemented.
 The algorithm is very similar to that used in the research notebook, with the following additions:
 - An `IF` statment at the start of the function is included to enforce the warmup period
 - A `History()` request is made on every trading day.
 This is a built in method provided by the `QCAlgorithm` class.
 This fetches all the available data before the current trading day (starting from 1/1/2013 in this case).
 We use this to get the most recent closing price.
-    - *note: the use of a rolling window would've been more efficient here*
+    - *in hindsight, the use of a rolling window would've been more efficient here*
 - `Nested IF` statements that update the strategies holdings based on the outcome of the most recent price prediction

 ```python